minify-monster/minify-php/README.md

 - `lossless` - set lossless compression
 	- used for **webp** output only
 	- set losslees to true if you want best quality and size doesn't matter (parameter quality is ignored)
+- `watermark` - url of watermark image
+	- if you want to add watermark into output image
+- `watermark_position` - watermark position
+- `watermark_size` - in percent

 The `extension` property can have one of the following values:

 - `jpg`
 - `png`
 - `webp`
+- `svg` - only if source is svg too

 The `quality` property can have one of the following values: